mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - after you've created a storage account, you can upload through Az Portal, AzCopy or Az File Synch
 - **Standard Tier**: HDD hardware **Premium Tier**: SSDs - higher throughput for extra $
 - NFS Protocol used by linux/macOS -> requires Premium tier storage and VNET through which access can be controlled
 - SMB (server message block) for common connections

 ## Azure Tables
 - a NoSQL storage solution that uses tables containing key/value data items - *NOT like a relational db table*
 - enables storage of semi-struct data ==> in general cosmosDB is preferred over this
 - by default only supports read replicas in other regions, use cosmosdb for multi-region writes
 - The unique KEY in the table is: (Partition key & row key)
-    - items in partition are stored in row key order
+    - *items in partition are stored in row key order*
+    - They do NOT use indexes
     - allows an app to perform simple & point queries that ID a single row & range queries that fetch a block of rows in a partition
 - when you modify data, a timestamp col records dttm of modification made - after that, any other columns needed are entirely up to the user
 - No concept of FKs, relationships, stored procs, views... that come with relational db